Serhioromano/angular-aws-s3-upload/README.md

 ### Concept

-This module created such away that you fully control how your uploader looks.
-It is rather small framework with AWS s3 tools rather than ready to use component.
+This module created such a away that you fully control how your uploader looks.
+It is rather small framework with AWS s3 tools than ready to use component.

 Ready to use components are nice until you what to change something.
-Change something is not a problem but as soon as you want to update that component you get the problems.
-With **Angular AWS S3 Uploader** you will not have those problems.
-You will be able safely update and keep your wonderful custom uploader UI.
+Directive templates become a real pain for me. yes I can always change template and template path, but I could not find a directive where I can do that and still safely update module without loosing changes.

+This is not the case in **Angular AWS S3 Uploader**.
+It not only have no template file, it does not have even template parameter.
+It means that HTML elements, their classes and positions are fully up to you.
+This directive is a helper and you are the UI master.

 ### Configuring